viklund/courses/ngsintro/1609/labs/rnaseq_tutorial_in_progress.md

 {% endhighlight %}

 This should start the IGV so that it is visible on your screen.
-If not please try to reconnect to uppmax or consider running IGV locally as that is often the fastest and most convinient solution.
+If not please try to reconnect to Uppmax or consider running IGV locally as that is often the fastest and most convinient solution.

 Once we have the program running you select the genome that you would